-Typically, the United Kingdom and United States phone companies offer expensive plans for tourists traveling abroad.
-They last a week or two and offer very limited amount of data.
-Buying an Italian SIM is fairly cheap and allows great connection at an inexpensive price.
+Typically, phone companies in the United Kingdom and United States offer expensive plans for tourists traveling abroad.
+They last for a week or two and offer a very limited amount of data.
+Buying an Italian SIM is fairly cheap and provides a great internet connection at an inexpensive price.

 Yes!
-You may be wondering, ‘how’ or think the process may be as complicated as it is in the US or UK.
-Well, it’s actually fairly simple in Italy.
+And it’s actually fairly simple to buy an Italian SIM too.
 Bring your wallet and passport to the store of the mobile provider of your choice.
-Simply purchase the SIM card, put it in your phone and in a few hours, all will be activated and you will have access to the service.
+Simply purchase the SIM card and put it in your phone.
+It will be activated within a few hours and you will have access to the service.

-You can put a foreign SIM in your phone bought from another country, however, you have to make sure that phone is ‘unlocked’ for international use.
-If you don’t make sure your phone is unlocked, you run the risk of putting in your SIM and receiving errors, not allowing you to use your device.
-Simply call the phone company and ask them to unlock it; have your account information ready.
+You can put an Italian SIM in your phone even if it was bought in another country.
+However, first you have to make sure that your phone is unlocked for international use.
+If your phone isn’t unlocked, you will get an error after you change to the Italian SIM and you won’t be allowed to use your device.
+Therefore, call the phone company and ask them to unlock your phone; make sure you have your account information ready.
 Some companies allow you to sign in online to unlock your phone.
-The process is really easy no matter what way you choose to do it, but just allow about a week or so before your trip to take care of it.
+Either way, this process is really simple; just make sure you do it about a week before your trip.
 Don’t wait until the night before.
-If you have to do it online sometimes the process may take a little more time.
+If you have to do it online sometimes it may take a little more time.

-If you don’t unlock your phone before coming to Italy, you can purchase a hot-spot.
-These are more expensive and require you to carry a small router with you and basically you connect your phone to the router’s wifi.
-It’s more troublesome for carrying things around and turning on and off the router when you need to use it.
-However, if you don’t unlock your phone in enough time to use an Italian SIM, this is also a good option to keep you connected during your trip.
+If you do forget to unlock your phone before coming to Italy, you can always purchase a wifi hot-spot.
+These are more expensive and require you to carry a small router with you to connect your phone to the router’s wifi.
+It’s a bit troublesome because you will have to carry the router around and turn it on and off when you need to use it.
+However, if you don’t unlock your phone and can’t use an Italian SIM, this is also a good option to keep you connected during your trip.

 Step 2: Decide which service to use

 Okay, we’re going to pretend you already have your unlocked phone.
 Let’s talk about the options.
-The previously mentioned Iliad, and additional Ho-mobile offer the least expensive plans.
+The previously mentioned Iliad, as well as Ho-mobile, offer the least expensive plans.
 Ho is a bit older and is owned by Vodafone, an older company with a great reputation in terms of service.
-It uses the Vodafone network so therefore has better coverage but both Ho and Iliad are very good options.
+It uses the Vodafone network and so has better coverage but overall both Ho and Iliad are great options.
 Ho is €10/month for unlimited calls and SMS with 50GB of internet.